humanmade/rest-api-white-paper/README.md

 You can use the [ai files in the resources](resources/) folder to create translations of any diagrams (nb: fonts are proprietary and not included).

-If you wish to create a PDF version please [contact us for InDesign files](mailto:hello@hmn.md)
+If you wish to create a PDF version please [contact us for InDesign files](mailto:hello@hmn.md).

+Add a list of translators to your locale's version of the [readme](https://github.com/humanmade/rest-api-white-paper/blob/master/en/readme.md).

 ## License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).